 files.
 An encrypted processing graph can be loaded and executed by the

 VisionAppster Engine only if it comes from an installed component that

 has a valid digital signature, and the full component ID of that

 component matches the ID assigned to the

 tool file is loaded in the Builder, it will appear just like a native

 tool that cannot be opened.

-Since encrypted files require a valid signature, they can only be used if the package has been validated and signed by VisionAppster Store.
-You must register the component ID using your seller account and use the full component ID to encrypt files.
+Since decrypting encrypted files require a valid signature, they can only be used if the package has been signed by the VisionAppster Store.
+You must register the component ID in the Store and use the full component ID to encrypt files.

 Let’s assume you have created a processing graph, made it a

 compound and saved it as a